wojciechpolak/glifestream/INSTALL.md

 ./scripts/bootstrap
 ```

-It runs `uv sync --group dev`, creates `.env` from `.env.example` with random
+It runs `uv sync --group dev` and `npm ci`, builds the page script with
-secrets, migrates the database, compiles translations when `gettext` is
+`npm run build`, creates `.env` from `.env.example` with random secrets, migrates the database, compiles translations when `gettext` is
 installed, creates the media directories and the initial `admin` user, then
 prints how to start the site and the worker.
 Every step is safe to repeat, so
 you can run it again after pulling changes.
 It never overwrites an existing